VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 Search for the root component of a tile in its hierarchy, which should be an object of type "Object3D".
 It should have a batch table.

+### `getTilesInfo(layer, ti)` - Gets or update the TI

+This function is either used to create a TI for the 3DTiles layer, exploring each displayed tile, or to update an existing TI by exploring the displayed tiles that have not been visited.

 ## 3DTilesBuildingUtils

 ### `getBuildingIdFromIntersection(inter)` - Gets a building ID from an intersection

 This function looks for a batch ID in the interseting object of the intersection and match it with a building ID in the batch table of the tile.

-### `getTilesBuildingInfo(layer, tbi)` - Gets or update the TBI

-This function is either used to create a TBI for the 3DTiles layer, exploring each displayed tile, or to update an existing TBI by exploring the displayed tiles that have not been visited.
+### `getBuildingInfoFromBuildingId(tilesInfo, buildingId)` - Gets a building info from a building ID

+This function explores a TI to find the building information related to the specified building ID.

 ### `colorBuilding(layer, buildingInfo, color)` - Colors a building